March 23, 1935

 Naming rights to all 48 rock handles were sold off as a fund raiser.
 Bertha Jeffery, Earle McKinnon, Flo Barber and Ted Glucki were given Honourary Life Member status.
 The new Curl Balmoral Member Recognition Program was announced and will get into full swing during the 2012-13 season.

 Five new Honourary Life Members (HLM) were inducted into this prestigious group at the 2012/13 curling windup.
 The Curl Balmoral Board was proud to induct Joan Main, Marilynn Miller, Brenda Dykstra, Jean Main and Bev Wait.
 This was also the first time we inducted former members into the newly created Distinguished Members category.
-Curl Balmoral is very proud to have our first group include Gordon Barr, Stan Popplestone, Peggy Goudy, Lois MacKenzie and Ross MacKenzie.
+Curl Balmoral is very proud to have our first group include Gordon Barr, Stan Popplestone, Peggy Goudy, Lois MacKenzie, Ross MacKenzie and Sam Good..

 During the offseason, the chiller which is a vital part of the ice plant cooling system needed to be replaced at a substantial cost.
 Through grant securements by Darlene Dallman, collaboration efforts with the Rec Centre and the available funds form past fund raising efforts along with considerable donations, we were to have the repair completed.